Genusbiz/docs/users/analyze-report-and-discover/analysis/office-add-ins/content-add-in-guide-(-powerpoint,-excel-).md

 ![alt text][UserGuide5]

-## Excel Usage
+## Excel usage

 1. First click Insert>My Add-ins

-2. This will open the Office Add-ins dialogue pane.
+2. This will open the Office add-ins dialogue pane.
 Here, select admin managed, then the appropriate add-in for the directory and dataset you require the viewer for.

 3. If it is your first time, you will be prompted to login to your application.